 Distance Education: An educational process that is characterized by the separation, in time or place, between instructor and student and supports regular and substantive interaction between the students and instructor, either synchronously or asynchronously.
-The term includes courses in which 50% or more of instruction is provided via communication technologies, including Internet based courses both asynchronous and synchronous, two-way and one-way interactive video, audio conferencing, multimedia, compact disk, video cassette, and audio tape.
+The term includes courses in which 50% or more of instruction is provided via communication technologies, including: Internet-based courses (both asynchronous and synchronous); two-way and one-way interactive digital-, video-, and audio conferencing; and other media.